-Where command is the ASCII text string of the command and <cr> is an ASCII carriage return (0C hex) character as a command delimiter.
-These commands are case sensitive and have a 500mS timeout if no valid command or delimiter is sent.
+Where command is the ASCII text string of the command and <cr> is an ASCII carriage return and <lf> is a line feed.
+These commands are case sensitive and have a one second timeout if no valid command or delimiter is sent.

 The commands are broken into two groups: Controls and Inquiries.
-The Controls issue instructions to the Model 961 for power control and channel muting; the Inquires return the status of amplifier channels, AC line voltage, the amplifier temperature, and the failure data log.
+The Controls issue instructions to the Model 1161 for power control and channel muting; the Inquires return the status of amplifier channels, AC line voltage, the amplifier temperature, and the failure data log.